Karnes County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court.
-It typically occurs within a few weeks of your arrest, but the exact timing depends on the court's schedule and caseload.
+- When it Happens: The arraignment is your first official court appearance.
+It usually occurs within a few weeks of your arrest.
+You will receive a notice in the mail with the date, time, and location.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in negotiations with the prosecutor to potentially reduce the charges or penalties.
-This might involve a plea bargain, where you plead guilty to a lesser offense in exchange for a lighter sentence.
+- Plea Negotiations: Your attorney may engage in plea negotiations with the prosecutor.
+This involves discussing a potential plea agreement, where you plead guilty to a lesser charge or receive a reduced sentence in exchange for your guilty plea.

 3. Trial (If No Plea Deal)

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but it typically lasts a few days.
+- Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
+A typical trial may last from one to three days.

 Texas law outlines the penalties for DUI offenses.
 These penalties can increase significantly for subsequent offenses and if aggravating factors are present.